Simple Header

 BRE continues to work towards developing high-quality localised datasets through collaboration with other LCA data providers and through the adaption (local compensation) of its high quality UK data.
 BRE welcome opportunities to assist IMPACT users in selecting the best available data for their projects.

-IMPACT Compliant tools have the functional capability to assess building services.
-However, due to a lack of robust and comprehensive LCA data on building services components, building services are not currently included in the scope of the BRE IMPACT LCA datasets.
+IMPACT-compliant tools have the functional capability to assess building services.
+However, due to a lack of robust and comprehensive life cycle assessment (LCA) data on building services components, building services are not currently included in the scope of the BRE IMPACT LCA datasets.

 Although some manufacturer specific and generic data exists, insufficient data exists to enable all of the components in various complete systems to be assessed.
 As such, comparisons between systems at the building-level are likely to be flawed.

-Attempts to assess building services by estimating the quantity of the principle raw materials that make up the components (steel, plastics, etc.) are common but not considered robust by BRE.
+Attempts to assess building services by estimating the quantity of the principle raw materials that make up the components, like steel or plastics, are common but not considered robust by BRE.
 This approach is likely to underestimate embodied impacts because only the raw material production related environmental impacts are taken into account.
 Substantial amounts of process impacts – from manufacturing these highly engineered products – will be missed.

 Once BRE has robust building services LCA data that is comprehensive enough to model the most common systems, it will add it to the BRE IMPACT LCA datasets.
 BRE is working towards this goal and considers it a priority.